 *All photos and graphics featured on this page were created or taken by me.

 Materials and Supplies - Items needed to make a T-shirt quilt

 T-Shirts, anywhere from 12-20.
 Twelve tees makes a lap quilt, 42x60.
 Use 20 (five rows of four) or 24 (six rows of four) to make a large lap quilt or twin-sized quilt respectively.

 1 Twin Sized package of quilt batting.
 I use Warm and Natural.
 Craft stores, like Jo-Ann's, have a good selection of batting available in packages and by the yard.

 Backing fabric.
 A regular flat sheet will work for this, or you can purchase quilt backing which is sold on 108" wide bolts.
 You can also use regular-width fabric and sew pieces together if necessary.
 For a lap-size quilt with 12 tees, you'll need two yards of 44-inch wide fabric.

 Several 2-Yard Packages of Pellon Wonder-Under fusible interfacing, depending on how many quilts you're interfacing.
 Usually runs $5 per package.
 Fusible interfacing is an iron-on web of nylon-like material that will stabilize the jersey tees.
 Wonder-Under comes with a non-stick paper backing that is peeled off after it's applied.

 Cotton thread.
 I use Star brand cotton quilting thread by Coates & Clark.
-About $5 for a large spool.
+It costs about $8 for a large spool.